What is Bismuth?

 Bismuth is a brittle, crystalline metal that has a silvery white hue when freshly produced.
 Over time, surface oxidation lends the metal a pinkish or iridescent tinge.
 It can occur naturally in elemental form, as sulphide and oxide ores, and as mineral deposits.
 It is also obtained as a by-product of mining and refining other metals such as Copper, Silver, Gold, Lead and Tin.

-Bismuth has unusually low toxicity for a heavy metal, while it shares physical properties with other heavy metals such as Lead and Tin.
-As the toxicity of Lead has become more apparent in recent years, there has been an increase in the use of bismuth and its alloys, as a replacement for Lead.
+As a heavy metal, it shares physical properties with other such metals such as Lead and Tin, however, it has unusually low toxicity, prompting the use of Bismuth and its alloys as a replacement for Lead in recent years.

 Among the most significant physical properties of this material are its iridescent oxide coating – exhibiting colours from yellow to blue – created on heating the metal, and the unique spiral, stair-stepped structure of Bismuth’s crystals.
 Though virtually unseen in nature, high-purity Bismuth can form these distinctive, colourful hopper crystals, using moderate heat, even in a home, stove-top setting.
 It is also denser in its liquid phase than its solid form, a characteristic it shares with materials such as Germanium, Silicon, Gallium and Water.
 This is because it forms a crystalline structure and expands 3.32% on solidification, a behaviour that has made it a long-time component of low melting typesetting alloys, where it compensates for the contraction of other alloying components.